 Mr. Preisinger has been a Director of the Company since 2016.
 He is the Director of Corporate Governance for The Coca-Cola Company, a global non-alcoholic beverage company.
 In this capacity his responsibilities include coordinating engagement between the company and its institutional and individual shareholders, with a primary focus on corporate governance, environmental and social issues.
 He joined The Coca-Cola Company in 1984 and has managed a variety of domestic and international assignments for the business.
 Mr. Preisinger serves on the New York Stock Exchange Listed Company Advisory Board; on the Advisory Board for the Ira M. Millstein Center for Global Markets and Corporate Ownership at Columbia Law School; on the Board of Directors of the Investor Responsibility Research Center in New York; and is an Emeritus member of the Advisory Board of the Weinberg Center for Corporate Governance at the University of Delaware.
-He is a past member of the Board of Governors of the

-International Corporate Governance Network; has been Co-Chairman of the Council of Institutional Investors and he has been listed on the NACD 100 most influential people in the boardroom community.
+He is a past member of the Board of Governors of the International Corporate Governance Network; has been Co-Chairman of the Council of Institutional Investors and he has been listed on the NACD 100 most influential people in the boardroom community.
 The Board believes Mr. Preisinger's significant experience and insights into executive and corporate governance matters will greatly benefit the Board and complement its perspectives.

 Mr. Scheerer has been a Director of the Company since December 2014.
-Mr. Scheerer founded Stonybrook Capital & Risk Management in 2012 to build on over 20 years of experience, relationships and technical skills in insurance, reinsurance and investment banking and capital markets on Wall Street.
+Mr. Scheerer is the Chief Executive Officer of a specialist advisory firm named Stonybrook Capital & Risk Management which was founded in 2012 and is solely focused on the insurance industry vertical.
 Mr. Scheerer is also an active investor in the insurance sector, and is a frequent speaker on the state of the insurance and reinsurance industries.
-Mr. Scheerer also serves on the board of directors of Insurance Acquisitions Corporation and on its compensation committee and is the chairman of the investment and advisory committee of the Inter-Atlantic Stonybrook Insurance Technology fund.
+Mr. Scheerer also served on the board of directors of Insurance Acquisitions Corporation and on its compensation committee and is the chairman of the investment and advisory committee of the Inter-Atlantic Stonybrook Insurance Technology fund.
 Mr. Scheerer graduated from the University of Pennsylvania with a Bachelor of Arts in Economics and International Relations.